0v0katai/C.Basic/README.md

 * If you are an fx-CG10 or fx-CG20 user, C.Basic will ask whether you want it to overclock your calculator to match the performance of an fx-CG50.
     * The mechanic is based on [Ptune2](https://pm.matrix.jp/ftune2e.html), an overclocking add-in made by the same author of C.Basic.
 Upon agreement, C.Basic will increase your processor core clock (IFC) from 58.98 MHz to 117.96 MHz.
-    * While this overclocking preset is proven to be stable in our test cases, please keep in mind that damage caused by overclocking (and using this add-in) will not be covered by Casio's warranty.
+    * Please keep in mind that damage caused by overclocking (and using this add-in) will not be covered by Casio's warranty.
     * You can disable this prompt in the settings at anytime.
-* As C.Basic is written in C/C++, it uses floating point to express numbers instead of binary-coded decimal that Casio Basic uses.
-As such, handling non-integers may cause numerical errors.
+* As C.Basic uses floating point to express numbers instead of binary-coded decimal that Casio Basic uses, handling non-integers calculations may cause approximation errors.
 You are advised not to use C.Basic for applications involving serious calculations.
 * Please note that the file manager of C.Basic is not yet optimized with calculators featuring Fugue filesystem.
 See [#1](https://gitea.planet-casio.com/CalcLoverHK/C.Basic/issues/1) for more details.

 ## Guidelines